 Moodle now has the ability to drag-and-drop files directly on to the main page of your course.
 This is a much quicker process than the previous version of navigating to the files saved on your computer.

 However, if you are working on a device that does not allowed dragging-and-dropping, or it is simply easier for you to walk through the process similar to attaching a file to an email, these are the instructions for you!

-- Login to Moodle and, in the “My Courses” block at the top of the right column, the click on the course to which you wish to add the syllabus.
+- Login to Moodle and, in the “My Courses” block at the top of the right column, the click on the course to which you wish to add the file.

 - Turn on the course editing functionality by either:

 Clicking the “Turn editing on” button in the upper right corner on your course page.

 Clicking the “Turn editing on” link in the “Administration” block (formerly the “Settings” block) in the left column of your course.